basecs101/java-multithreading-programs/README.md

 9. What are some improvements in Concurrency API in Java 8?

-Write in char streaming and set priority isn't working.
+Writing in char streaming and set priority isn't working.